-In the Table 6 we see that this pattern is observed both in the experimental and in the simulated data.
+Table 7 shows that the predicted pattern is observed in both the experimental and simulated data.
 For the simulated data, 100 sessions with population size 16 were simulated for each session in the experimental data, each with the same realized sequence of supergame lengths.
-For most values of $\Delta^{RD}$ , we only have a few sessions.
-We therefore group the sessions into similar values of $\Delta^{RD}$ .
+For most values of Δ^{RD} , we only have a few sessions.
+We, therefore, group the sessions into similar values of Δ^{RD} .
 For each of the group we report the 5%-quantile, the median, and the 95%-quantile.

-Actual Simulated $\Delta^{RD}$ -group Q05 Median Q95 Q05 Median Q95 $\delta < \delta^{SPE}$ 0.03 0.14 0.26 0.08 0.13 0.29 $\delta^{SPE} < \delta \le \delta^{RD}$ 0.03 0.18 0.30 0.09 0.19 0.30 $0 < \Delta^{RD} \le 0.15$ 0.15 0.40 0.70 0.20 0.37 0.66 $0.15 < \Delta^{RD} \le 0.3$ 0.30 0.55 0.74 0.25 0.49 0.67 $0.3 < \Delta^{RD}$ 0.44 0.65 0.83 0.53 0.66 0.85
+Actual Simulated Δ^{RD} -group Q05 Median Q95 Q05 Median Q95 $\delta < \delta^{SPE}$ 0.03 0.14 0.26 0.08 0.13 0.29 $\delta^{SPE} < \delta \le \delta^{RD}$ 0.03 0.18 0.30 0.10 0.19 0.29 $0 < \Delta^{RD} \le 0.15$ 0.15 0.40 0.70 0.21 0.37 0.65 $0.15 < \Delta^{RD} \le 0.3$ 0.30 0.55 0.74 0.26 0.49 0.67 $0.3 < \Delta^{RD}$ 0.44 0.65 0.83 0.53 0.65 0.85

-Table 6: Across session variation in average cooperation for different groups of $\Delta^{RD}$ .
+Table 7: Across session variation in average cooperation for different groups of Δ^{RD}

-This large variation in outcomes for intermediate values of $\Delta^{RD}$ suggests that caution should be taken when interpreting experimental studies of the Prisoner's Dilemma.
+This large variation in outcomes for intermediate values of Δ^{RD} suggests that caution should be taken when interpreting experimental studies of the Prisoner's Dilemma.
 Most experiments have few sessions per treatment condition, and learning effects can give rise to large variations between sessions even when the individuals are ex-ante identical.

 Non-initial play.
 The performance of the IRL-SG suggests that learning does not lead agents to adjust their play very much at non-initial rounds.
 Here is one conjecture about why this might be: Suppose there is a cognitive cost associated with learning from experience and adjustment to game parameters.
-In that case, we should expect learning and adjustment to happen where the relative payoff is the greatest, which is in the initial round.
-To test this intuition, we assume that all other individuals behave according to our estimated IRL-SG, and then calculate the potential gain from learning and adjustment at different histories.
-We first consider a baseline fixed memory-1 model without any learning or adjustment to $\Delta^{RD}$ .
+In that case, we should expect learning and adjustment to happen where the relative payoff is the greatest, which is in the initial round.20 To test this intuition, we assume that all other individuals behave according to our estimated IRL-SG, and then calculate the potential gain from learning and adjustment at different histories.
+We first consider a baseline fixed memory-1 model without any learning or adjustment to Δ^{RD} .
 We then consider extensions where learning and adjustment are added to initial and/or non-initial memory-1 histories.
-The best fixed model achieves a normalized average payoff per session of 43.6; the best IRL-SG achieves 54.3 and the model with learning at all histories and two learning rates only increases that to 55.4.
+The best fixed-memory model achieves a normalized average payoff per session of 43.6; the best IRL-SG achieves 54.3 and the model with learning at all histories and two learning rates only increases that to 55.4.